Home Reviews Compare Calculator News About Contact

 PAVE Eligibility Checklist

-• Pakistani citizen with valid CNIC (aged 18 to 65)
+• Pakistani citizen with valid CNIC (aged 18 to 65).

-• No driving licence required for two-wheelers (only for three-wheeler applicants)
+• No driving licence required for two-wheelers.

 Excise Registration for High-Speed Electric Bikes